Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 \mbox{ \textbf{Organization of the paper.}~ }In Section~\ref{sec:notation and preliminaries}, we collect the notation and preliminary facts for the analysis.
 In Section~\ref{Section 3 Linearization}, we develop a linear theory of the linearized operator of \eqref{CMdnls-gauged} around the soliton.
 In Section~\ref{SectionFormalBlowupLaw}, we derive the formal modulation laws and define the modified profiles $P$ and $P_{1}$.
 In Section~\ref{sec:Trapped-solution}, we set up the bootstrap controls for the modulation parameters and the radiation (leading to the definition of trapped solutions) and prove the main theorems.
 The nonlinear estimates used in Section~\ref{sec:Trapped-solution} are finally proved in Section~\ref{Section Proof of nonlinear estimates}.

-\mbox{ \textbf{Acknowledgements.~} }K.~Kim is supported by Huawei Young Talents Programme at IHES.
+\mbox{\textbf{Acknowledgements.~}}K. Kim's research was supported by Huawei Young Talents Programme at IHES, the New Faculty Startup Fund from Seoul National University, the POSCO Science Fellowship of POSCO TJ Park Foundation, and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) RS-2025-00523523.
 T.~Kim and S.~Kwon are partially supported by the National Research Foundation of Korea, NRF-2019R1A5A1028324 and NRF-2022R1A2C1091499.